indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_config_type_python_executable.rst

 :ref:`config_type_python_module_source`,
 :ref:`config_type_python_package_resource`, etc.

-The returned resources are typically added to a ``FileManifest`` or ``PythonExecutable`` to make them available to a packaged application.
+The returned resources are typically added to a :py:class:`starlark_tugger.FileManifest` or ``PythonExecutable`` to make them available to a packaged application.